-Salicylic acid, lysophosphatidic acid, sebacic acid, hydroxydecanoic acid, and glycolic acid which clear the skin of existing acne and prevent potential breakouts.
+Salicylic acid, lysophosphatidic acid, sebacic acid, hydroxydecanoic acid, and glycolic acid clear the skin of existing acne and prevent potential breakouts.

-Salicylic acid helps to reduce existing acne and prevents outbreaks, lysophosphatidic acid helps to minimize appearance of pores.
+Salicylic acid helps to reduce existing acne and prevents outbreaks, lysophosphatidic acid helps to minimize the appearance of pores.

 Sebacic acid and hydroxydecanoic acid help to regulate sebum and glycolic acid help to remove dirt from the surface of the skin.